aakarshank/Attendance-App/README.md

 📷 Face Recognition Attendance System
 This project uses OpenCV and DeepFace to mark attendance by detecting and recognizing faces from a live webcam feed.
 When the spacebar is pressed, a photo is captured and matched against a database of known faces.

-🛠 Features
+🛠 **Features**
-Live webcam capture
+  -Live webcam capture

-Face detection and recognition using DeepFace

-Automatic image saving and comparison
+  -Face detection and recognition using DeepFace -Automatic image saving and comparison

-Attendance marking based on face match
+  -Attendance marking based on face match

-Uses RetinaFace + FaceNet backend for accuracy
+Uses **RetinaFace + FaceNet** backend for accuracy

-📁 Directory Structure
+📁**Directory Structure**

 `├── attendance_library/       # Folder with reference images (known students)`
 `├── captured_pics/            # Temporary folder for captured webcam images`
 `├── face_detection.py         # Main script`
-🚀 How It Works
+🚀**How It Works**
-Launches the webcam using OpenCV
+  -Launches the webcam using OpenCV

-Press Space to take a picture, or Esc to exit

-Captured image is compared with stored images in attendance_library/
+  -Press **Space** to take a picture, or Esc to exit -Captured image is compared with stored images in attendance_library/ -If **a match is found**:

-If a match is found:

-Attendance is marked
+      -Attendance is marked

-Image is displayed with confirmation
+      -Image is displayed with confirmation

-If no match is found:
+  -If **no match is foun**d:

-Attendance is not marked
+    -Attendance is not marked

-Notification is displayed on image
+    -Notification is displayed on image

 🧠 Tech Stack
 Python 3.8+